filakhtov/gentoo-use-docs/sys-apps/accountsservice.md

 # sys-apps/accountsservice

-### consolekit
-Pull in the [sys-auth/consolekit](../sys-auth/consolekit.md) package as a dependency.
-Use ConsoleKit to query and manage login sessionos and seats.

-This flag should only be enabled on systems that use ConsoleKit for user session management.

 ### doc
 Pass the `-Ddocbook=true` option to the meson build script.
 Use the xmlto utility to generate additional documentation in an HTML format that provides D-Bus API documentation for `AccountsService` service.